-The barometric sensor in the altimeter is quite sensitive to chemical damage from the products of APCP or BP combustion, so make sure the ebay is carefully sealed from any compartment which contains ejection charges or motors.
+All barometric sensors are quite sensitive to chemical damage from the products of APCP or BP combustion, so make sure the ebay is carefully sealed from any compartment which contains ejection charges or motors.

-6. Ground Testing
+Ground Testing

 The most important aspect of any installation is careful ground testing.
 Bringing an air-frame up to the LCO table which hasn't been ground tested can lead to delays or ejection charges firing on the pad, or, even worse, a recovery system failure.